The Vanishing Beast: Chapter Eight

 “Does this involve the cú sídhe?”

 “Possibly.
-Hathaway was killed by some sort of canine — one that stands at least three feet tall and has the hunting habits of a large predator.
-I suspect it has sídhe origins.”
+Hathaway was killed by some sort of canine—one that stands at least three feet tall and has the hunting habits of a large predator.
+I suspect it also has sídhe origins.
+Obviously, there aren’t many creatures that fit that description.”

 “Well, that’s certainly more detailed than the usual accusations we get.”